Jyväskylä: Education

 Due to this, among other things, the city has earned the nickname Athens of Finland.
 The teacher training college later evolved into the College of Education (1934) and further into the multidisciplinary University of Jyväskylä (1966).

+Jyväskylä Lyceum also offers education through the International Baccalaureate Diploma Programme.

 The University of Jyväskylä is one of the most popular universities in Finland.
 Almost 16,000 students are enrolled to study for a bachelor's or master's degree, and the university also offers PhD programs in most of its subjects.
 Historically, the university has excelled in the study of education, but in the last few decades it has also gained respect in the sciences.
 It is the only university in Finland offering university-level education in sports, training sports teachers and coaches.
 Today the university offers also Cyber Security degrees, in close co-operation with the Finnish Defence Forces.
 According to the Ministry of Employment and the Economy the city has been acknowledged in 2013 as the Cyber Security City, providing a portfolio of Cyber Security related studies and activities.

 JAMK University of Applied Sciences has 8.000 students.
 It has four different units: School of Business and Services Management, School of Health and Social Studies, School of Technology and Teacher Education College.
 HUMAK University of Applied Sciences educates cultural management in Jyväskylä.